• Skip to primary navigation

 Instructions

-• In a medium bowl, stir all topping ingredients EXCEPT for butter together.
-Cut in cold butter until crumbs form (use clean hands, a pastry cutter doesn't work as well due to the nuts).
+• Make topping: In a medium bowl, stir together Β½ cup light brown sugar, Β½ cup rolled oats, Β½ cup all-purpose flour, ΒΌ cup chopped pecan nuts, Β½ teaspoon cinnamon and 1 pinch of salt.
+Cut in ΒΌ cup cold butter (diced) until crumbs form (use clean hands, a pastry cutter doesn't work as well due to the nuts).
 Set aside in the fridge.

-• Place the filling in the prepared baking dish.
-Evenly cover the fruit filling with the chilled topping.
+• Assemble: Place filling in the prepared baking dish.
+Evenly cover fruit filling with chilled topping.

-• Bake the crisp for 35-40 minutes in the preheated oven, or until the topping is golden and the filling is bubbly.
-Rest on a rack on the counter for 10-15 minutes before serving.
+• Bake: Bake crisp for 35-40 minutes in preheated oven, or until topping is golden and filling is bubbly.
+Loosely cover with foil if topping browns too much.
+Rest on a wire rack on counter for 10-15 minutes before serving.

 Notes